loopbackio/loopback.io/pages/en/lb2/Environment-specific-configuration.md

 This enables you to set up configurations for specific environments (for example, development, staging, and production).

 {% include note.html content="

-A LoopBack application can load multiple configuration files, which can potentially conflict with each other.
+A LoopBack application can load multiple configuration files, that can potentially conflict with each other.
 The value set by the file with the highest priority will always take effect.
 The priorities are:

 1.  **Environment-specific configuration**, based on the value of NODE_ENV; for example, `server/config.staging.json`.
 2.  **Local configuration file**; for example, `server/config.local.json`.
 3.  **Default configuration file**; for example, `server/config.json`.
 " %}

 Here are some examples of the application configuration files: